AaronWatters/H5Gizmos/doc/README.md

 Python context like an `async` coroutine or a Jupyter code cell.
 In this case the interface is created in the `task` coroutine.

-- The `serve(task)` function call sets up the internal web server required for Gizmo interfaces and starts the `task` coroutine.
+- The `serve(task())` function call sets up the internal web server required for Gizmo interfaces and starts the `task` coroutine.

-- The interface is mediated by a controlling primary element `G` which provides a link between an HTML document object model (DOM) element in the child and the parent process.
+- The interface is mediated by a controlling primary element `G` which provides a link between an HTML document object model (DOM) element in the child and a "proxy" object in the parent process.
 In this case `G` refers to a Python object which corresponds to a checkbox group in the browser.